Monica-Ramos/Kickstarter_Analysis/README.md

 The main conclusions from the Outcomes based on Goals are:
 * For campaings with a goal below 15000 the percentage of successful campaings is always greater than the percentage of failed campaings.
 However for campaings with a goal range between 15000 to 19999 the percentage of successful and failed campaings is 50% for both cases.
 * The percentage of failed campaings is higher for goal range between 20000 to 34999, as well as for campaings form 45000 and more.
 * There are no canceled campaings in the category of plays in any of the different goal ranges.
-So we can conclude that, in general, plays campaings are not commonly canceled.
+So based on the dataset, plays campaings are not commonly canceled.
 * Most of the campaings regarding plays have a goal between 1000 and 4999.